cdli-gh/blog/_blog/gsoc21/transliterationEditorAndApi/posts/12_eval2.md

 I faced some difficulties while working on CakePHP and JTF-lib as a npm package in uqnu.

 ## Plan update
-Storing ATF/JTF in uqnu is next on my to-do list and adding more features in uqnu.
+Storing ATF/JTF in database through uqnu is next on my to-do list and adding more features in uqnu.